 Massachusetts & RGGI: In January 2007, Massachusetts joined the Regional Greenhouse Gas Initiative (RGGI), a cooperative effort by Northeast and Mid-Atlantic States to reduce emissions of carbon dioxide (CO2) from large fossil-fueled power plants.

-RGGI is the first market-based regulatory program in the United States to reduce greenhouse gas emissions.
-RGGI is a cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.
-Together, these states have capped and will reduce CO2 emissions from the power sector 10 percent by 2018 (RGGI Inc).
+RGGI is the first market-based regulatory program in the United States to reduce greenhouse gas emissions that contribute to global climate change.
+Together, these states have capped and will reduce CO2 emissions from the power sector 10 percent by 2018.

 Program Review: On December 6, 2013, DOER finalized amendments to 225 CMR 13.00, DOER CO2 Budget Trading Program Auction Regulation.
 The Department of Environmental Protection (MassDEP) concurrently amended its regulation 310 CMR 7.70, the Massachusetts CO2 Budget Trading Program.
 These amendments implement the changes announced by on February 7, 2013, to revise the RGGI program by reducing the regional cap to 91 million tons per year, and implementing programmatic changes, including the auction process, consistent with a model rule developed by the nine RGGI states.
 The amendments include:

 - Lowering the MA base budget by 40% for the years 2014-2020,

 - Further adjustments to MA base budget for 2014-2020 to account for allowances already held by regulated facilities and private entities,

 - A Cost Containment Reserve to mitigate price spikes by providing a limited quantity of allowances in addition to the cap if certain price thresholds are exceeded,